 Robinhood’s securities end there however.
 It doesn’t offer mutual funds or bonds, taking them off the table for many investors.
 Neither does Robinhood offer any other types of accounts beyond taxable brokerage accounts — no retirement or education savings accounts and no robo-advisor service.
 So it’s more appropriate as a “side account” for risk-tolerant DIY investors.

 - Buy higher-priced stocks via fractional share investing

 See our Robinhood review for more details, and keep an eye out for Robinhood’s new-account sign-up bonus offers.

-First, it creates a checking account for you and gives you a debit card.
+If you want to completely automate both your savings and your investments in one swoop, check out Acorns.
+It creates a checking account for you and gives you a debit card.
 When you make purchases, it rounds up the cost to the next dollar and transfers the difference to your brokerage account or IRA.
 By automating your savings, it helps you boost your savings rate to set aside money faster.

 Keep in mind that Acorns does one thing well, and one thing only: automation.
 If you want any control over what you invest in, or you want an account other than a brokerage account or IRA, look elsewhere.

 - No minimum to open an account